FredrikFredrik/Safety-jewelry-Project-work/README.md

 <img width="341" alt="image" src="https://user-images.githubusercontent.com/63136833/151148238-6af7de17-aebb-43ab-993d-e8a7f652dd2c.png">

-The PCB measures 3.5 by 2 centimeters and connected to it is the
-the HC-05 along with a battery and a charging module, these components make the final height of the hardware about 2 centimeters which is a bit thicker than we would like but still small enough to fit in a necklace.
+The PCB measures 3.5 by 2 centimeters and connected to it is the HC-05 along with a battery and a charging module, these components make the final height of the hardware about 2 centimeters which is a bit thicker than we would like, but still small enough to fit in a necklace.